forward-motion/commentbox.io-wordpress/commentbox-io/README.txt

 = Is CommentBox.io compatible with Wordpress comments and users? =

-No, our comments and users are separate.
-However, we will soon be providing a way to import Wordpress comments into CommentBox.io.
+We provide you with the ability to import Wordpress comments into CommentBox.io, which you can read about [here](https://commentbox.io/docs/dashboard#importing-comments).
+However, we do not link Wordpress users to CommentBox.io users.

 = Will I lose my comments if I deactivate or remove the plugin? =